List of selected works

 The thematic catalogue of Lenka Nota’s music can be divided into four categories:

-1) music for the theater
+1) music for the theatre

 2) spiritual music